| Title: | Vectorised Probability Distributions |

 variance |

-We recommend reading this documentation on https://pkg.mitchelloharawild.com/distributional/, where the math will render nicely.
+We recommend reading this documentation on pkgdown which renders math nicely. https://pkg.mitchelloharawild.com/distributional/reference/dist_normal.html

 In the following, let be a Normal random variable with mean

-= and standard deviation
+mu = and standard deviation sigma = .

 Support: , the set of all real numbers